 Remnants of the intended double album were ‘O’ Oh’ and ‘Yes, I’m a Witch’ which were to appear on Yoko’s next album, A Story.
 However, they were not released until decades later.
-The entire A Story album was released as the Run, Run, Run disc on Rykodisc’s 1992 Onobox CD set.
+The intended track listing was released in 1992 as Run, Run, Run (Disc 3) on Rykodisc’s Onobox CD set.

 ‘Dogtown’ and ‘Will You Touch Me?’ were also omitted from Feeling The Space and later re-worked for Season of Glass (1981).
 ‘Hard Times Are Over’ was updated for Double Fantasy in 1980.